Vita3K/Vita3K/README.md

 ## Running

 Install your game in .pkg or .vpk format and click the play button on the game's menu.
-For more detailed instructions on running/installing games on all platforms, please read the XYZ.
+For more detailed instructions on running/installing games on all platforms, please read [`Running_Games.md`](./documentation/Running_Games.md).

 ## Bugs and issues
 Vita3K is still in an early stage of development, so please be sensitive to this when opening new issues.
 Expect crashes, glitches, low compatibility and poor performance.